Deliciously flaky, soft, and tender, briskets are one of the best roasts for special occasions and family dinners.

 Their knives aren’t necessarily as aesthetically pleasing as some other premium brands.
 Instead, every detail is focused on utility.

 This slicing knife is no exception.
-With a Granton blade to help create air pockets between the meat and the knife, a sharp edge, and incredibly gentle cutting power, this knife is perfect for even the most delicate briskets.
+With a Granton blade to help create air pockets between the meat and the knife (learn more about granton and other critical features that differentiate a high-quality versus a lower-quality knife), a sharp edge, and incredibly gentle cutting power, this knife is perfect for even the most delicate briskets.

 It’s ergonomic handle is another bonus of this design.
 The handle doesn’t get slippery or twist in your hands thanks to the slick-proof plastic.